vinhta1/Obsidian-Repository/SCCoM/Private/The Overarching Story.md

 Everyone thought it was just "the thing that distracts you".
 It fit the bill, and it was there.
 School got harder, work got harder, life got harder.
 You fail a class, you take another.
 You lose a job, you find another.
 What's one bad fever if you have lives to save?
 Then, Phillip's grandma was murdered in her medicine shop."

 # The Last Chinatown: Part Two
+Philip's grandma was never supposed to die.
+The shop was the target, not her.